A Survey on Graph Neural Networks for Time Series: Forecasting, Classification, Imputation, and Anomaly Detection: Practical Applications

 \textbf{Fraud Detection.} As elucidated in the four-element fraud diamond \cite{wolfe2004fraud}, the perpetration of fraud necessitates not just the presence of incentive and rationalization, but also a significant degree of capability - often attainable only via coordinated group efforts undertaken at opportune moments.
 This suggests that fraud is typically committed by entities possessing sufficient capability, which can be primarily achieved through collective endeavors during suitable periods.
 Consequently, it is rare for fraudsters to operate in isolation \cite{li2021happens,chen2022medical}.
 They also frequently demonstrate unusual temporal patterns in their activities, further supporting the necessity for sophisticated fraud detection measures \cite{noorshams2020ties,zhao2020early}.
 To this end, GNNs have been proposed to capture these complex relational and temporal dynamics inherent to fraud network activities.
-They have found successful applications in various domains, such as detecting frauds and anomalies in social networks \cite{noorshams2020ties, zhao2020early,huang2021recurrent}, financial networks and systems \cite{cheng2020graphfraud,li2021temporalfraud,wang2021temporal,reddy2021tegraf}, and in several other sectors \cite{chen2022medical,chu2022exploiting,jin2022towards, lu2022bright, xu2022multi}. \\
+They have found successful applications in various domains, such as detecting frauds and anomalies in social networks \cite{noorshams2020ties, zhao2020early,huang2021recurrent}, financial networks and systems \cite{cheng2020graphfraud,li2021temporalfraud,wang2021temporal,reddy2021tegraf}, and in several other sectors \cite{chen2022medical,chu2022exploiting,jin2022towards, lu2022bright, xu2022multi,koh2022empirical}. \\

-\textbf{Other Applications.} Beyond the aforementioned sectors, the application of GNNs for time series analysis has also been extended to various other fields, such as finance~\cite{wang2022review}, urban planning~\cite{xiao2021hybrid, hou2022urban}, epidemic control~\cite{kapoor2020examining, yu2023spatio, geng2022analysis}, and particle physics~\cite{shi2023towards}.
-As research in this area continues to evolve, it is anticipated that the application of GNNs will continue to expand, opening up new possibilities for data-driven decision making and system optimization.
+\textbf{Other Applications.} Beyond the aforementioned sectors, the application of GNNs for time series analysis has also been extended to various other fields, such as finance~\cite{wang2022review}, urban planning~\cite{xiao2021hybrid, hou2022urban}, epidemic control~\cite{kapoor2020examining, yu2023spatio, geng2022analysis, liu2023human}, recommender systems~\cite{wu2019session, su2023enhancing, ye2023sincere}, and manufacturing~\cite{yao2023novel}.
+As research in this area continues to evolve, it is anticipated that the application of GNN4TS will continue to expand, opening up new possibilities for data-driven decision making and system optimization.